shahzealc/Anonymous-Twitter/README.md

     ```shell
     pip install -r requirements.txt

+4. Get your API Key from NewsApiClient

+    Replace your API key with `APIKeywhichicantshowhere` in the code

-4. Run the application:
+5. Run the application:

     ```shell
     python manage.py runserver

-5. Open your web browser and visit:
+6. Open your web browser and visit:

    ```shell
    http://localhost:8000